Donad678/Donad-Bazzite-with-VR-and-other-packages/README.md

 The reason why Nvidia is the standard image is because thats what I use and set up first

+Includes envision with dependencies for Wired headsets (valve index is what I'm using) and WiVRN Dashboard for standalone headsets

 # Rebasing

 ## NVIDIA